mr-karan/homelab/ansible/README.md

 - To encrypt the string `ansible-vault encrypt_string '<AUTH-KEY>' --name 'tailscale_auth_key`
 - To run the playbook: `ansible-playbook -i inventory playbook.yml --tag=tailscale --ask-vault-pass`

+The easier option ofcourse, is to just run `tailscale login` from inside the node.